Cecil County EMS: A Quick History

 Smoke billows up from the New Central Hotel that December morning.
 Source: Singerly Fire Company Museum

-Despite the attempt to quell it, the conflagration continued its eastward march.
-Next in its path was the New Central Hotel, which also contained the New Theater, a restaurant, a liquor store and a photographer’s studio.
-A call for further assistance, a fourth alarm, went out on telephone lines to Wilmington, Aberdeen, Havre de Grace, Mill Creek and Christiana.
-Former Singerly Fire Company President, Henry Metz, calling it “one of the worst fires” he’d seen, remembered that day.
+Former Singerly Fire Company President Henry Metz, calling it “one of the worst fires” he’d seen, remembered that day.
 “In that area, many buildings were tied together and the roofs were all tin.
 The fire mushroomed under those roofs.”
 Metz and a crew of men spent most of the morning manning hose lines in the building west of the shoe shop, an auto parts store.
 Aided by a favorable wind, they checked the conflagration’s westward spread.
 It wasn’t until Wilmington’s ladder truck arrived that the eastward march was stopped, Metz recalled.
 “Those buildings were mostly three-story in the front and four-story in the back.
 We didn’t have the ladders to get above it.”

-The Wilmington Bureau of Fire’s Engine Company 7 and Ladder Truck Three, manned by a squad of 14-firefighters, started from the city at 9:14 a.m., the Democrat observed.
-By the time companies from those places started arriving, the fire had eaten through the wall of the New Central Hotel building and was threatening the J.J.
-Newberry’s Five and Ten Cent store adjoining.
+The Wilmington Bureau of Fire’s Engine Company 7 and Ladder Truck Three, manned by a squad of 14 firefighters, started from the city at 9:14 a.m., the Democrat observed.
+By the time companies from those places started arriving, the fire had eaten through the wall of the New Central Hotel building and was threatening the adjoining J.J.
+Newberry’s Five and Ten Cent Store.
 At the height of the fire, Chief Dunbar directed a force of well over 100 firemen and 25 pieces of apparatus.
 As more of the town engines began tapping the municipal water mains and with the town pumping at full capacity, water pressure dropped.
 Six pumpers were taken to the Big Elk Creek to pump water to engines battling the inferno.

 Shortly after 12 p.m., the fire was declared under control.
 “A potential disaster in the hotels,” fire officials told the Philadelphia Inquirer, “was averted by the quick action of the Elkton Patrolman and hotel employees who ran quickly from room-to-room to awaken guests.”
 The fire had raged for almost seven hours and burned a “half-million dollar” hole in the center of Elkton’s business district, destroying some of the largest and most important structures in town and damaging others.
 The buildings on the south side of Main Street destroyed by the blaze were those clustered around the foot of North Street.